-HELP - Homework Enrichment Learning Program a Grade Recovery Intervention Program-Grades 9-12 student with a missing assignment, regardless of their grade.
+HELP - Homework Enrichment Learning Program a Grade Recovery Intervention Program-Grades 9-12 The purpose of the HELP is to provide extended learning time for students who are failing or are near failing.
+There-fore when a student has a D or an F they will be placed in the HELP to assist in finishing any incomplete work.
+The HELP system has been amended to include the option for teachers to assign HELP(s) for any student with a missing assignment, regardless of their grade.
 However, teachers will still be required to assign HELP(s) for students with missing assignments in a class where the student is earning a D or F. The HELP is designed to provide an additional learning environment outside of the normal academic day, with the availability of an individual instructor.
 Students will be placed in the HELP only when it is seen as helping them academically.
 Students will not be placed in the program as a punitive action.
 Once students have completed the required schoolwork, they will be excused from HELP.
 All students assigned to the HELP must hand in their completed assignment to the HELP supervisor.